Bias against left-handed people: Employment

-In research done on the relations of handedness and employment, researchers may start their experiments believing left-handers earn lower wages than their right-handed counterparts, due to effects like difficulty using right-handed tools and increased risk of illness.
+In research done on the relations of handedness and employment, researchers may start their experiments believing left-handers earn lower wages than their right-handed counterparts, due to effects such as difficulty using right-handed tools and increased risk of illness.
 However, their findings are more complex.
 In studies in the United States and United Kingdom, it was found that left-handed men earn more than right-handed men; about 5% more in the UK.
 Conversely, left-handed women earn about 7.5% less than right-handed women.

-During residency period in operation theatres, the right-handed surgeons get irritated by left-handed residents, and they give less performance scoring compared to their right-handed residents.
+During the residency period in operation theatres, right-handed surgeons may be irritated by left-handed residents, and left-handed residents have lower performance scoring compared to their right-handed counterparts.